coding-recipes/aws-cloudfront-signed-url/README.md

 The demo UI can be found in the `/frontend` folder.
 For installation and deployment guidelines, please read `README` files in these folders.

+**What is a CloudFront signed URL-s for?**
+CloudFront signed URLs are a security feature provided by Amazon Web Services (AWS) for their Content Delivery Network (CDN) service, Amazon CloudFront.
+They are used to restrict access to private or sensitive content distributed through CloudFront by generating time-limited, authenticated URLs.
+This ensures that only authorized users can access the content, preventing unauthorized access or hotlinking.
+To create a signed URL, a server generates a cryptographically signed token with specific access permissions and a limited time validity, which is then appended to the resource URL.
+When a user or client requests this signed URL, CloudFront's edge servers verify the token's authenticity and permissions, allowing or denying access accordingly.
+This mechanism is essential for protecting content such as premium video streams, software downloads, or confidential documents served through CloudFront.

 **AWS Infrastructure**
 - S3: Bucket for storing static assets (image files)
 - KMS: custom key to protect Bucket assets (necessary for CloudFront OAC)